 International Student Admission Requirements

-- International students whose first language is not English must demonstrate English language proficiency by providing results from one of the English language testing services listed in JIBC’s English Admission Requirements for International Students Table.
+- International students whose first language is not English must demonstrate English language proficiency by providing results from one of the English language testing services listed in the JIBC English Admission Requirements for International Students Table.
 International students who have graduated from a Canadian grade 12 program will not need to provide TOEFL results but must meet the English 12 requirement (or equivalent) as per JIBC’s Grade 12 High School Equivalencies Table or the specific English requirement for that program.

 - International applicants submitting documents from institutions outside of Canada may be required to have their documents evaluated by an accredited international credential evaluation service.